Statewide Virtual Charter School Board votes to begin contract termination process against Epic Charter Schools

 “Epic is fully prepared to work cooperatively with this board and with the special counsel in pursuit of the facts and taking any corrective measures necessary once those are determined,” Banfield said.

-Vice chair Robert Franklin said Epic students, parents and teachers should proceed with business as usual because any final decision is months away still.
+Vice Chair Robert Franklin said Epic students, parents and teachers should proceed with business as usual because any final decision is still months away.

-Board member Phyllis Shepherd said she could not support entering into termination proceedings without Epic first having the opportunity to refute anything reported in the state’s forensic audit.
+Board member Phyllis Shepherd said she could not support entering into termination proceedings without Epic's first having the opportunity to rebut anything reported in the state’s forensic audit.

-Present and seated with the board at Tuesday’s meeting was Gov. Kevin Stitt’s newly appointed Secretary of Education Ryan Walters, who by his position is a non-voting member of the board.
+Seated with the board at Tuesday’s meeting was Gov. Kevin Stitt’s newly appointed secretary of education, Ryan Walters, who by his position is a nonvoting member of the board.

 Holt responded that auditors couldn’t ultimately determine that because they had been given “three different answers” when they asked three of Hofmeister’s underlings.

-And Walters also asked for clarification about whether the state auditor’s report, which was entitled “Part I” is a complete investigation meant to stand on its own or whether any future matters are considered outstanding.
+And Walters also asked for clarification about whether the state auditor’s report, which was titled “Part I,” is a complete investigation meant to stand on its own or whether any future matters are considered outstanding.

 Absent at Tuesday’s meeting was board member Mathew Hamrick, who was censured and stripped of his seat on a newly formed audit committee by a majority vote of his fellow board members in September.